West Nile Virus

 - Make sure there are screens on windows and doors to help keep mosquitoes out.

-- Get rid of mosquitoes breeding grounds by emptying standing water from any type of container.
+- Get rid of mosquito breeding grounds by emptying standing water from any type of container.

 What are the symptoms?